Christmas Tree Lighting Planned for Saturday in Exira

 EXIRA — The Christmas season is getting underway in Exira, where the Christmas Tree Lighting Celebration will be held on Saturday, Dec.
 4 starting at 5 p.m. in the Exira Event Center.

-Lighted hayrack rides will give rides around town to see all the participants of the decorating contest.
+Want to see some lights?
+There will be lighted hayrack rides giving rides around town to see all the participants of the holiday decorating contest.

 The big tree lighting will be at 7 p.m.
 Check it out, along with the display of trees in the Event Center.